lastcallsoftware/trackeats/docs/setting-up.md

     exit

 8. Install curl to the Ubuntu VM
-A very useful tool for downloading HTML content from the command line:
+Curl is a very useful tool for downloading HTML content.
+It's like a command-line version of a web browser.
+To install it, execute this from an Ubuntu command prompt:
     sudo apt-get install curl

-9. Install nvm to the Ubuntu VM
-Install the version manager for node.js:
-    curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/master/install.sh | bash
+9. Install nvm to the Ubuntu VM nvm is the version manager for Node.js.
+In other words, its only purpose is to install and update JavaScript.
+Install it by executing this from an Ubuntu command prompt: curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/master/install.sh | bash
 Important: Close and restart your Ubuntu command window after this step.
 Then verify the nvm installation by running: